Sidaartha/IDAutomation/README.md

 ## Video Tutorial

-* Layer structure, Ignore the layer stucture shown in the video.
+* Ignore the layer stucture shown in the video, "Automate.jsx" has been modified to work with new layer structure.

   [![Watch the video](/README/Thumbnail.jpg)](https://youtu.be/yl-frsRGyPM)